 1. Formulation Phase

 The first phase consists of assessing your mood as well as current life events.
 The therapist also gathers information on previous relationships, sources of social support, and your history.
-Additionally, there is a psychoeducational aspect of linking symptoms to circumstances and relationships.
-Typically, a plan is determined and the focus of sessions fits into one of the following categories: complicated bereavement, role transition, role dispute, or interpersonal deficits.1
+Additionally, there is a psychoeducational aspect of linking symptoms to circumstances and relationships, sometimes called an interpersonal inventory.

 2. Middle Phase